Fiduciary Commons

 Fiduciary duties are specific and enforceable.
 The duty of loyalty means the fiduciary cannot use your information against you or for purposes you did not authorize.
 The duty of care means they must handle your affairs competently.
 The duty of confidentiality means they cannot share what they know about you without your consent.
 These are not aspirations.
 They are legal obligations you can enforce in court.
 The Fiduciary Commons argues that government's relationship to citizens with respect to personal data is already a fiduciary one, and that the law should treat it as such.

-The full constitutional argument is on the Framework page →
+Read the full constitutional argument →

 What government actually does with your data